-Three North East councils are working together as a joint total place he whole idea of all public services working together to deliver better results for residents sounds like a panacea, but a new pilot scheme is aiming to formalise the concept of 'total place' to radically improve peoples lives.
-The national programme is currently being rolled out across 13 pilot areas bringing together the work of central government, councils and a wide range of other agencies.
+Three North East councils are working together as a joint total place

 The principles of the idea sound simple - better services at a lower cost - but in practice drawing together and coordinating the work of so many different organisations is a major undertaking.

-Gateshead, South Tyneside and Sunderland in the North East of England is one area that has in the North East of England is one area that has already started pulling together plans that could significantly improve some of the more deprived wards and aim to save more than $f{100m}$ .
-Total place looks at a whole area approach to public services with the aim of creating a more customer focused system that utilises resources more effectively.
+Gateshead, South Tyneside and Sunderland in the North East of England is one area that has already started pulling together plans that could significantly improve some of the more deprived wards and aim to save more than £100m.

+Total place looks at a whole area approach to public

+services with the aim of creating a more customer focused system that utilises resources more effectively.